TheSharpOwl/Trackzam/README.md

 ## Description:
 Trackzam contains 2 parts:
 1. Student side software: where they can record themselves while attending a lecture or an exam and the video is sent to the server
 2. Server (which is meant for teachers): receives the videos, analyzes them for example if the student is not paying attention to the lecture and reports it to the teachers.
+In addition, it can know which applications are opened by the student and where is the mouse clicking.

 ## [Live demo](https://youtu.be/e3om6VbYJJU?t=233)
 (time stamp is when showing it live, you can watch the rest of the video too)